You need my recipe for fluffy Cream Cheese Frosting. What is frosting without cream cheese, right?

 You are ready to frost your cake!
 Be sure to pin this for later!
 I would tell you to enjoy it, but I don’t have to because you will…you really don’t have a choice 😉 The heavenly flavor will dance in your mouth!

-Tip: If you are going to pipe the frosting, it’s a good idea to add a little more powdered sugar to make the frosting a bit more stiff so that it will hold it’s shape.
+Tip: If you are going to pipe the frosting, it’s a good idea to add a little more powdered sugar to make the frosting a bit stiffer so that it will hold its shape.
 To do this, just add a tablespoon or two at a time, mix it well, then add more if needed.
 If you don’t know how to pipe frosting, check out my How to Pipe Frosting on Cupcakes post!